 3. Time Bound Grievance Redressal System

 A major reform under UGC New Rules 2026 is the introduction of strict timelines.
-This would lead to an active system of the student support and help in addressing their issues at the earliest.
+This would lead to an active system of student support and help in addressing their issues at the earliest.

 - Complaint acknowledgement: within 24 hours